 We believe nursing requires all of us to shape and transform the profession and improve outcomes for patients and communities.

 Given the lack of space and attention towards the stories of nurses of color over the centuries, our editorial decision to highlight the contributions of nurses of color is designed to intentionally narrow the representation gap seen throughout the historical and present day nursing narrative.

 NBNA serves as the professional voice for over 200,000 African American registered nurses, licensed vocational/practical nurses, nursing students and retired nurses from the USA, Eastern Caribbean and Africa.

 GNYC-BNA is one of 115+ chapters providing countless hours of community-based health care services.

-The 32nd Annual NBNA Day on the Hill took place on February 6, 2020 in Washington, DC.
-GNYC-BNA members attended and made appointments with their local congressional representatives to advocate for the NBNA policy agenda set forth.
+NBNA Day on the Hill takes place each year in February in Washington, DC.
+GNYC-BNA nurses attend and make appointments with their local congressional representatives to advocate for the NBNA policy agenda set forth.
 Join us nurses as we advocate for the changes we want to see in our communities!

 GNYCBNA Charter Members Dr Julius Johnson (President) and Jose Perpignan (Historian) spoke with our adopted school PS 63 4th graders about the nursing profession and life experiences.